BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 But where are these stories in the mainstream?
 Are we already too cynical, too ironic?
 We need storytellers and artists to craft more persuasive mythologies, narratives, and stories that resonate on an emotional level.
+But I believe this can only be possible if we do not filter out the negative and the ugly part of society.
 I want a serious vision which is shamelessly emphatic towards all forms of life.
-This anti-Socratic approach, while potentially controversial, could prove more effective in influencing beliefs and behaviors.
+This anti-Socratic approach, while potentially controversial, could prove more effective in influencing beliefs and behaviors and, in the end, matter more than any rational argument could be.

 We have reached an alarming point at which millions of people can no longer discriminate between reality and hyperreality.
 That which cannot be simulated seems to disappear.